seqan/seqan/manual/source/Tutorial/DataStructures/Sequence/StringsAndSegments.rst

    String Simplify Memory Management

    One advantage of using Strings is that the user does not need to reserve memory manually with **new** and does not need **delete** to free memory.
-   Instead, those operations are automatically handeld by the :dox:`String` class.
+   Instead, those operations are automatically handled by the :dox:`String` class.

    .. includefrags:: demos/tutorial/sequences/base.cpp
         :fragment: initialization_example